 Social Security benefits, employers pensions etc

 We will ask you to provide an up to date award letter.
 We can disregard some of these Social Security benefits when calculating your income, eg Disability Living Allowance/Personal Independence Payment, Child Benefit, Attendance Allowance but you must tell us about them as it may increase your award.

 You must apply for Housing Benefit in writing.

 You can complete the online request form and we will then post out a full application form for you to complete and return to us.

-Or, you can phone us on 01324 506999 to request a form or call into your local One Stop Shop/Neighbourhood office to collect an application.
+Or, you can phone us on 01324 506999 to request a form or call into your local One Stop Shop/Advice and Support Hub to collect an application.